sameer05515/job-comeback/src/02-interview-schedules.md

 - What is dependency injection
 - what is exception handling in spring boot rest application
-- What is difference between functional and class components
+- What is difference between functional and class components in reactjs

 ---
 ---